 The end goal of marketing automation is to send more sales-ready leads to your sales team for conversion.
 However the buying process can be a long one and leads need to be nurtured, rather than sold to along the way.

 During the nurturing phase, you should send useful content that will have value for your customers.
 News articles, industry trends and reports that are relevant to your brand should be crafted for your audience.
 Once your lead is engaged, you can start sending more product-related content, but don’t undo the hard work you’ve done to get them there by being too sales-focused.
+Discover the different steps in the B2B lead generation process.

 5. Not Paying Enough Attention